rackerlabs/design-system/_component_design/buttons-bar.md

 - To initiate a workflow.
 - When a user takes action on the current page or in a [modal]({{site.baseurl}}/components/modals.html).

-Do not use a buttons bar for objects with a small number of actions.
-For example, do not use a buttons bar for table objects that have only a create and delete action.
-When a table object has a small number of actions, use table controls at the top of the table.
-For more information, see [tables]({{site.baseurl}}/components/tables.html).

 {% endcolumn %}

 </div>